P2P VPN: a Simpler Way to Share Files without exposing yourself

 Why VeePN works well for P2P VPN use

-If your goal is using a P2P VPN without headaches, VeePN covers the basics well and keeps the setup simple.
+If your goal is using a P2P VPN without headaches, VeePN covers the basics and keeps the setup simple.

 FAQ